PEM-Humboldt/biotablero-backend/services/backend/README.md

 # Biotablero
-Backend side for BioTablero project.
+Main service for BioTablero backend.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-You'll need nodejs v8.11+ and yarn to run the project.
+You'll need nodejs v14.15+ and yarn to run the project.

 ### Install dependencies
 After cloning the project, install its dependencies running: `yarn install`